 You might experience guilt in such a powerful way that it feels as though you have little or no control over it.
-Although it isn’t easy, you can banish your guilty thoughts by monitoring them and living with awareness.
+Although it isn’t easy, you can banish your guilty thoughts by monitoring them and Healthy Living with awareness.

 There are two kinds of guilt and only one is harmful.
 Helpful guilt signals you to make a change in your behavior by taking action.
 For example, you feel guilty about not calling your mom more often so you decide to call her more regularly.
 The guilty feeling in this case is helpful or purposeful.

 On the other hand, unhelpful guilt is damaging to your self-esteem because it’s much more than a signal for change.
 It’s more like a merciless barrage of self-judgment and criticism that causes you to feel inadequate and ashamed.
 When you’re feeling this bad it’s not likely that you’ll take action to improve the situation.